What are the precautions to take when using NAND flash devices?

 Read disturb is the bit error that occurs when reading is repeated with NAND flash devices.
 Because of the cell structure, NAND flash devices stress another cell in the same block when reading a certain cell, so if the read is repeated a considerable number of times, the data gets corrupted.
 This is called read disturb.
 To avoid read disturb, it is necessary to take measures such as copying contents of pages that have frequent reads reaching a limit on to another page.

 To recover from read disturb, erase the block.
 With a block erase, all data in the block becomes ‘1’, which cancels the effects of read disturb.

 What is the multiple write limit (NOP) within a page?

-NAND has limitations on the number of write to the same page.
+NAND flash has limitations on the number of writes to the same page.
 The limit is 4 times/page for both 4x and 3x products.
-Because of the structure of the cell, NAND affects neighboring cells at the time of writing, so the number of writes to the same page is limited.
+Because of the structure of the cell, NAND flash affects neighboring cells at the time of writing, so the number of writes to the same page is limited.
 This is called number of partial program (NOP) (Number of Partial Program).
-If you erase, this number will be reset.
+If you erase the block, this number will be reset.

 What should I do if an unintended power interruption occurs and is there a possibility that the device may be damaged due to power shutdown?

 A power shutdown during the time of reading will have no particular effect on the internal cell.
 Restart according to the Power On sequence.

 If there is a power shutdown during programming (write/erase), the data of the target page/block becomes undefined.
 Restart according to the Power On sequence, erase again, and rewrite the correct data again.

 With NAND flash, phenomena like over erase in NOR are not caused by power off during erasing.
 Apart from this, there is a phenomenon called over program, but it can be solved by block erase.

 What is Cypress' closest suggested migration path from Micron's MT29F (1-2-4 Gb) NAND Flash?